Man on Fire (Quinnell novel): Films

 There were two film adaptations made from this novel, one in 1987 starring Scott Glenn and again in 2004 starring Denzel Washington.

 The 2004 film was remade the following year in Hindi language as Ek Ajnabee and in Tamil language as Aanai.

 Television series

 In March 2023, Netflix ordered a television series adaptation of the novel with Kyle Killen as writer and executive producer.
+Netflix released the seven episodes of the series on 30 April 2026.